peveleigh/nanobot_agent/README.md

 # Nanobot Conversation Agent

 This custom component integrates a Nanobot conversation agent with Home Assistant, allowing you to use your Nanobot instance as a conversational AI backend.
+This only works with a forked version of Nanobot found at [peveleigh/nanobot](https://github.com/peveleigh/nanobot).

 ## Features